PowerDNS/pdns/pdns/dnsdistdist/docs/reference/yaml-settings.rst

 - **name**: String - Name of this endpoint
 - **transport**: String - The dnstap transport to use.
 Supported values are: unix, tcp
 - **address**: String - The address of the endpoint.
 If the transport is set to 'unix', the address should be local ``AF_UNIX`` socket path.
 Note that most platforms have a rather short limit on the length.
-Otherwise the address should be an IP:port
+Otherwise, the address should be an IP:port
 - **buffer_hint**: Unsigned integer ``(0)`` - The threshold number of bytes to accumulate in the output buffer before forcing a buffer flush.
 According to the libfstrm library, the minimum is 1024, the maximum is 65536, and the default is 8192
 - **flush_timeout**: Unsigned integer ``(0)`` - The number of seconds to allow unflushed data to remain in the output buffer.
 According to the libfstrm library, the minimum is 1 second, the maximum is 600 seconds (10 minutes), and the default is 1 second
 - **input_queue_size**: Unsigned integer ``(0)`` - The number of queue entries to allocate for each input queue.
 This value must be a power of 2.
 According to the fstrm library, the minimum is 2, the maximum is 16384, and the default is 512